 Another signature buildings of Bombay comes into picture when we can enjoy having a glimpse of the Tata Palace, which stands tall in white and adorns a look of colonial houses of London (influence of British Imperialism, you see!).
 It’s majestic to have a look at the building.

 - The Indo-American Society building –

 Glued with Blue colonial influence, comes another heritage building of the Indo-American Society which, all the lovers of coloured heritage buildings would definitely admire.

 * Murzban Road and my Moment of Embarrassment –

 Pleasing my eyes to these beautifully ornated mansions, I also had a moment of embarrassment which was self-invited.
 I happened to click pictures of The Esplanade House and The Tata Palace without taking explicit permission from the guards.
 Yes!
 You get it right.
 “Photography is strictly prohibited” in The Esplanade House & The Tata Palace.
 As I happened to be obstructing this, the guards of both the buildings had caught me taking pictures and had scolded me because of which I had to delete the pictures of those buildings.
-However, I managed to keep a few of those to post it in my blog (hehe!)
+However, I managed to keep a few of those to post it on my blog (hehe!)

-With a rush in my spine, I somehow escorted myself only to be welcomed to another heritage rich area with stark colonial buildings.
+With a rush in my spine, I somehow escorted myself only to be welcomed to another heritage-rich area with stark colonial buildings.

 - CST & Other heritage buildings-